-Ronnie Ortiz-Magro's Wild Journey That Started WithJersey Shore
+Ronnie Ortiz-Magro's Road to This Rocky Relationship With Jen Harley

 Perhaps that was what all his bro-ness was leading up to all along—insider knowledge of just what d-bag guys are capable of, in order to better protect his own little girl.

-"Every day she is changing so much," he told People this month.
+"Every day she is changing so much," he told People.
 "Now, if I stick my tongue out she will stick her tongue back out at me.
 It's so cute.
 I've had a lot of blessings in my life, but she is the biggest blessing of all."

-Things had mellowed out between Ronny and Jen, for Ariana's sake, the exes having no choice but to put their bad blood aside when they had to take their baby to the hospital last month when she fell ill.
+Things had mellowed out between Ronny and Jen, for Ariana's sake, the exes having no choice but to put their bad blood aside when they had to take their baby to the hospital in May when she fell ill.

 "Right now they're just trying to focus on their daughter and make sure she's okay," a source told E!
 News.
 "They're trying to work things out for her sake.
 They're giving it a shot."
 Another insider had explained, "They both really regret how ugly and public their split was so they're doing everything they can to keep things private right now."